Ford Fiesta Van review

 Ford's smallest van is based on the Fiesta supermini, and it adds some sporty style to the sector

-Ford has a comprehensive range of vans for sale, and the smallest models are the Fiesta Van and Fiesta Sport Van.
+Ford has a comprehensive range of vans for sale - far more than most van manufacturers - and the smallest models are the Fiesta Van and Fiesta Sport Van.
 As you can tell from the names, they're based on the Ford Fiesta supermini, while the Sport model gets a racy look to boost its appeal.
+Like the rest of the Fiesta range, the Fiesta Van is about to be facelifted with slight updates to the front end and interior technology.

 And the Fiesta Van has plenty going for it.
 Go for the Sport Van and you get a look inspired by the sporty Fiesta ST, so there's a racy bodykit, black honeycomb grille and a range of alloy wheel options from 16 to 18 inches.
 This gives the Fiesta Sport Van an upmarket look, with the only external clue that it's a commercial vehicle being the body coloured side 'windows'.